TrustedFirmware/tf_docs/security_center/incident_handling_process.rst

 1. Which Trusted Firmware project(s) you want to register for.

 2. A justification of why you should be on the list.
 That is, why you should know about security vulnerabilities and have access to security fixes before they are made public.
 For example, a valid reason is that your organization has deployed products using Trusted Firmware that may need to be patched.

 3. Your full name and a valid email address.
 This should be an organization email address where possible.
-We prefer individuals in each organization t coordinate their registration requests with each other and to provide us with an email alias managed by your organization instead of us managing a long list of individual addresses.
+We prefer individuals in each organization to coordinate their registration requests with each other and to provide us with an email alias managed by your organization instead of us managing a long list of individual addresses.

 4. Confirmation that you and the individuals in your organization will handle embargoed information responsibly as described in the :ref:`embargoed_info_label` section.

 Where applicable, the project security teams also maintain an **E**specially **S**ensitive **S**takeholder (**ESS**) list.
 This list is